-According to Melanie Eversley of USA Today, the United States Department of Agriculture has given the okay for two types of genetically engineered non-browning apples to be sold.
+The United States Department of Agriculture has given the okay for two types of genetically engineered non-browning apples to be sold, according to Melanie Eversley of USA Today.
 These apples will be produced by Okanagan Specialty Fruits and will be called Arctic Golden and Arctic Granny.

-According to President Neal Carter of Okanagan Specialty Fruits, these apples will not be sold right away because there are still product trials and test marketing to be completed.
+These apples will not be sold right away because there are still product trials and test marketing to be completed, said President Neal Carter of Okanagan Specialty Fruits.
 By 2017, the apples should be produced and sold in large quantities.

 The process for getting approval for these apples has not been an easy one.
 Big Carrot, a Non-Genetically Modified Organisms Project, attempted to halt the approval for the apples in Canada.
 Additionally, in a Reddit AMA conducted last week, Carter said that the company also had to overcome regulatory hurdles in the U.S., accomplished with frugal solutions, extended regulatory times, and advice from public and private sectors.